MohammadShakiba/CP2K_Libra_Manual/cube_files_overlap/Readme.md

 This can also be done for different `STRIDE` values as well.
 You can either move the computed overlaps to a new directory and change the `STRIDE` in `cp2k_input_template.inp`, or you can write a new Python code that works based on changing the `STRIDE` keyword using the above Python code as an example.
 You can also set this up in two for loops, one for `CUTOFF` and one for `STRIDE` as well.

+One can see the changes of these values or any other parameter that is in CP2K input (such as `&VDW_POTENTIAL` for the effect of dispersion correction just as an example).
+You can check the results of the `step3` and `step4` to see the changes on nonadiabatic couplings or nonadiabatic dynamics as well.